 Add Rich Snippets to your website using Structured Data (schema.org)

 What are rich snippets?
 A rich snippet shows extra information between the URL and the description in Google search results.
 For example, if you search for 'Strawberry Milkshake', then Google may include rich snippets in the search results like this:

 Example One of the most commonly used schemas is 'Product'.

+Select 'Product' in the 'Type' property.
+Note that the other properties are updated based on this selection.
 Now you can enter a brand name (for example, company name), product name, a description of the product and other values.

 Customize Structured Data (for advanced users) WYSIWYG Web Builder includes definitions for frequently used schemas.
 It does not include all possible properties because we think that would make the tool too complicated for 'standard' users.
 However, it is possible to modify the schemas yourself.
 The definitions are loaded from the file 'richsnippets.json' in the Program Files folder in JSON format.
 This file cannot be modified in this location because the file is protected by Windows.
 But you can create a customized version of the file by copying it to the Documents\WYSIWYG Web Builder\system folder.
 In that case WWB will load the customized file instead of the default version.

 Be careful when editing the file, because even the smallest mistake in the code (like a missing comma or quote) may impact the functionality.